danrusu/play-smart-with-the-backend/snippets/utils.md

 ### Utilities snippet
 - Save it in Chrome Dev Tools and test it.
-- You can find a simple test JSON at http://qatools.ro/test/sportcar.json.
+- You can find a simple test JSON (here)[https://qatools.ro/testfiles/sportcar.json].

 ```javascript
 const prettify = json => JSON.stringify(json, null, 2);